 However, if you and your spouse cannot resolve the issues privately or through mediation, then you must petition the court to make a decision on the various issues.
 Or, it may be you two could agree on certain issues and not others.
 Whenever it is up to the court to decide, you can expect a longer and more contentious process.

-To discuss the various ways in which you and your spouse may resolve the various issues within the divorce, contact our Carmel divorce attorneys at GDS Law Group, LLP.
+To discuss the various ways in which you and your spouse may resolve the various issues within the divorce, contact our Anderson divorce attorneys at GDS Law Group, LLP.
 We can review your situation and discuss whether mediation is right for you and your family.

 How Long a Divorce Takes

 Once you file for divorce, Indiana requires a 60-day waiting period.
 After that 60 days, you and your spouse can ask for a final hearing.
-If you and your spouse have little-to-no property, no children together, and neither of you is requesting spousal support, then you divorce may be over in a matter of months.
+If you and your spouse have little-to-no property, no children together, and neither of you is requesting spousal support, then your divorce may be over in a matter of months.
 However, most divorces take much longer than 60 days.
 Depending on the factors you must negotiate within your divorce or ask the court to decide, it can take over a year or longer.
 The more you and your spouse agree, the faster the divorce can move forward.